 Mechanics at third-party shops can have lower standards when it comes to the parts they use.
 Dealerships guarantee to replace your auto’s parts with parts directly from the vehicle’s original equipment manufacturer (such as Chrysler or Jeep) if you service your vehicle with them.

 Call us at Westpointe Chrysler Dodge Jeep® Ram, to set up your vehicle’s next service appointment.
-We’ll also be happy to answer any repair related questions you might have about your auto, and compare vehicles like Grand Cherokee and Durango.
+We’ll also be happy to answer any repair related questions you might have about your auto – or any questions you have about the best restaurants in Yukon – and compare vehicles like Grand Cherokee and Durango.